-8.7.2 Experimental
+8.8.2 Experimental

 Starting with IPython 6.0, this module can make use of the Jedi library to generate completions both using static analysis of the code, and dynamically inspecting multiple namespaces.
+Jedi is an autocompletion and static analysis for Python.
 The APIs attached to this new mechanism is unstable and will raise unless use in an provisionalcompleter context manager.